10 Unmissable Things to Do in Istanbul: An Ultimate Guide

 Site Overview: The Topkapi Palace served as the opulent home of Ottoman sultans for centuries.
 This sprawling complex provides a glimpse into the grandeur of the Ottoman Empire, featuring lavish courtyards, ornate chambers, and breathtaking views of the Bosphorus.

 History: Constructed in the 15th century by Sultan Mehmed II, the Topkapi Palace functioned as the administrative, political, and cultural hub of the Ottoman Empire.
-It housed the sultan’s family, officials, and servants, and was a center for decision-making that influenced much of the world during its time.
+It housed the sultan’s family, officials, and servants, and was a center for decision-making that influenced much of the world.

 3. Wander Around the Grand Bazaar